FAQ

 Can I change a team member?

-Yes, changes can be made to your team by emailing to lcc@ekonomika.be.
-Specify which team member you are substituting and make sure that you provide the correct information of the new member.
+Yes, changes can be made to your team by emailing to lcc-it@ekonomika.be.
+Specify which team member you are substituting, and make sure that you provide the correct information of the new member.
 (Full name, date of birth, student number, studies, university, study phase, CV)Deadline for any changes is the same as the registration deadline.

 How many members should a team consist of?